KobbyBawuah/Fullstack-Custom-AI-Chatbot/README.md

 #### If you wish use the completely private version:

-Open a new terminal and change directory to the privateGPT directory and follow the README.md
+Open a new terminal, change directory to the privateGPT directory and follow the README.md in that directory

 ## Up and Running (Website)
 Not yet deployed